 Like all Apiary projects, both sides appreciated what they were able to get from the project.
-Ivan got the high-quality work that he expected from Practicum by Yandex students, and Julie was able to learn more about building websites, working in a team, and leading others while working on her Iterative.ai project.
+Ivan got the high-quality work that he expected from Practicum students, and Julie was able to learn more about building websites, working in a team, and leading others while working on her Iterative.ai project.

 The project went so well, that Iterative accepted one of the team’s prototypes and deployed it within a week of the program after fixing some minor issues.
 Iterative was so pleased with the work that it decided to hire two of the students that worked on their new site, including Julie

 “[We hired them because of] their ability to work well, own the project, care about it, and solve new and complex problems,” Ivan said.
 “Any software engineer, even a junior should demonstrate these qualities on their level.
 And we are always happy to hire folks that want to learn and can take and solve issues.
 Since they were leading the website project, it was also natural for us to keep them doing it with our team, and grow eventually into other projects.”